Currency

 How to choose the best soil substrate for potted plants?

-The most important points when choosing a soil substrate!
+What are the most important points when choosing a soil substrate?

-How do we know if a soil mixture is good for our potted plants? - In this article we will answer this question, so you can have a great start to your plants.
-For this purpose, we will first consider a few basic requirements when choosing a soil mixture.
+How do we know if a soil mix is good for our potted plants? – in this article we will answer this question and more for a great start for your plants.
+To do this, we will first look at a few basic requirements when choosing a soil mix.

-It is important for the plants that the roots can breathe and not rot after planting the plant.
-A good amount of air in the soil is the basis needed for plant roots to survive.
+It is important for plants to be able to breathe and not rot after you plant them.
+A good amount of air in the soil is the foundation that plant roots need to survive.

-The soil mixture should seal the space around the roots of your plant to keep it in place so that it remains stable even in wind.
-However, the mixture should also be light enough to allow water and air to always be present below the soil surface and the roots of your plant to have a balanced atmosphere in which to grow.
+The soil mix should compact the space around your plant's roots to hold it in place so that it remains stable even in wind.
+However, the mix should also be light enough to allow water and air to always be present below the soil surface and for your plant's roots to have a balanced atmosphere in which to grow.

-The soil for pots should be light and fluffy.
-Look for potting soil composed of peat moss, pine bark and perlite or vermiculite.
+Potting soil should be light and fluffy in consistency.
+Look for potting soil made up of pine bark , perlite , vermiculite , and expanded clay .

 Pine bark

-Pine bark comes from paper mills and retains moisture and fertilizer, as well as a little more air space when mixed with peat moss - pine bark adds a new dimension and helps prolong the action of fertilizers by keeping them in the soil.
+Pine bark comes from paper mills and provides moisture and fertilizer retention , as well as a little more air space.
+After mixing peat moss with pine bark, the soil mixture becomes even more beneficial and helps prolong the action of fertilizers, retaining them in the soil.

 Perlite and vermiculite